Instant Search Outlook 2003 Version

 Search All Mail Items

-This menu item in Scope category allows users to search the item from all email items and folders.
+This menu item in Scope category allows users to search the item for all email items and folders.
 The menu button is depicted in the screen shot below.

 All Outlook Items

-Users may choose to search an item from all Outlook items including calendars, notes, tasks, contacts and mails.
+Users may choose to search an item for all Outlook items including calendars, notes, tasks, contacts and mails.

-This search category is grouped with most commonly used search options to choose from.
-Each menu item in refine category is elaborated below.
+This search category is grouped with the most commonly used search options to choose from.
+Each menu item in refining category is elaborated below.